 \end{itemize}

-We conduct a series of exploratory analyses (\cf $\S$\ref{sec:exploration_study}) to explore these two questions and also identify the key factors for transfer efficiency.
-Based on our observations, we design a two-stage transfer learning framework (\cf $\S$\ref{Method}), namely \textbf{VPGTrans}, that includes a projector warm-up and direct fine-tuning.
-For stage-1, we find that the projector warm-up can effectively reduce the training step for adapting a pre-trained VPG to a newly coming LLM, and avoid potential performance drop in the adaptation.
-To achieve an efficient warm-up, the projector will be initialized with the help of two LLMs' word embedding converter and then trained with an extremely large learning rate.
-For stage-2, there is a normal fine-tuning of both VPG and projector.
-Despite its simplicity, VPGTrans is able to significantly speed up the VPG-transfer process without hurting the performance.
+We conduct a series of exploratory analyses (\cf $\S$\ref{sec:exploration_study}) to identify the key factors for transfer efficiency.
+Based on our empirical study, we design a two-stage transfer learning framework (\cf $\S$\ref{Method}), namely \textbf{VPGTrans}, that includes a projector warm-up (stage-1) and vanilla fine-tuning (stage-2).
+For stage-1, we find that warming up the projector before VPG tuning can effectively reduce the training step for adapting a pre-trained VPG to a new LLM, and avoid the potential performance drop in the adaptation.
+To achieve an efficient warm-up, the projector will be well-initialized and then trained with an extremely large learning rate ($5 \times lr$).
+For stage-2, there is a vanilla fine-tuning of both the VPG and projector.
+Despite its simplicity, VPGTrans is able to significantly speed up the VPG-transfer process without harming the performance.

 \paragraph{Results and Findings.}